The Ultimate Beginner’s Guide to Last-Mile Delivery

-In good news for CPG brands, the last-mile delivery market is full of innovative software solutions that allow for the digital management of order requests, warehouse inventory, planning routes and dispatching drivers, collecting proof of delivery, managing customer relationships and more.
+In good news for CPG brands, the last-mile delivery market is full of innovative software solutions that allow for the digital management of order requests, warehouse inventory, planning routes and dispatching drivers, collecting proof of delivery, managing customer relationships, and more.

-All this makes your last-mile delivery more affordable, scalable and successful.
+All this makes your last-mile delivery more affordable, scalable, and successful.
 Here are some of the key solutions that automation allows:

 We’ve already seen the challenges inefficient route planning can present.
-With dedicated last-mile delivery software, dynamic routing enables managers to track their delivery fleet in real time – recommending the most efficient routes.
+With dedicated last-mile delivery software, dynamic routing enables managers to track their delivery fleet in real-time – recommending the most efficient routes.

 SMS alerts are triggered if there are any prolonged delays or changes to delivery urgency, with drives also updated based on the latest information.

-Optimizing routes improves speed of delivery (allowing for same-day delivery), cuts fuel consumption and emissions, and accurately predicts completion times – thus improving the customer experience.
+Optimizing routes improves the speed of delivery (allowing for same-day delivery), cuts fuel consumption and emissions, and accurately predicts completion times – thus improving the customer experience.